-You already have a list of things to see and do in Rome, but now you are planning your trip and don't quite know where to start.
+You already have a list of things to see and do in Rome, but now you're planning your trip and don't quite know where to start.
 Don't worry.
 In this brief guide I'm going to give you some basic tips to help you easily organize your trip to the Eternal City, know what is the best time to visit the capital and survive the roguery and tricks designed to deceive tourists.
 Be smarter than them!

-In spring there are more daylight hours and temperatures are very mild, which invites you to stroll outdoors and walk through the gardens of :::link|text=Rome's parks|element=c-124-2120::: full of flowers.
-Take note of the 10 things you can do in the capital during springtime, including experiencing an authentic Roman Easter.### Summer
+In spring there are more daylight hours and the temperatures are very mild, which invites you to stroll outdoors and walk through the gardens of Rome's parks full of flowers.
+Take note of the 10 things you can do in the capital during spring, including experiencing an authentic Roman Easter.

-One of the most beautiful and colorful seasons is the Roman autumn, the gardens are filled with reddish, orange and ocher tones and the temperatures are perfect for long walks.
+One of the most beautiful and colorful seasons is the Roman autumn, the gardens are filled with reddish, orange and ochre tones and the temperatures are perfect for long walks.
 In addition, in this season prices are relatively low and there is hardly any overcrowding of travelers.

-2. Compare flights in one search engine
+2. Compare flights in a search engine

-Every traveler has his or her own style.
-And every traveler has his own tricks to save a little money on their getaways.
-My advice is that when you go to buy the flight to visit Rome, compare the price in a search engine where you can select the cheapest month, check which is the cheapest return and choose the best non-stop flight.### Secrets to finding cheap flights
+There's a book for every traveler.
+And every traveler has their own tricks to save money on their getaways.
+My advice is that when you go to buy the flight to visit Rome, compare the price in a search engine where you can select the cheapest month, check which is the cheapest return and choose the best non-stop flight.

 What are the best days of the week to search for flights?
 Mondays, Tuesdays and Wednesdays at noon, when there are fewer people doing this task.
-At night and on weekends you will notice an increase in the price.
+At night and on weekends you will notice an increase in the amount.
 Now that you know all my secrets, get to work!

 3. How much time do I need in the Eternal City?

 We already know that to see "Roma, non basta una vita".
 So the more days you spend in the Italian capital, the better, I promise you won't get bored.
 But as vacations and money are not infinite (I wish!), I suggest you visit Rome for at least 4 days.
-However, if you are passing through the metropolis or you have little time, here is a brief guide to discover the essentials of Rome in one day, which will serve as a first contact with the Italian capital.### Make the most of your time in Florence
+In my opinion, the ideal is 7 days to visit Rome quietly and not leave the essentials along the way.

 4. How to get from the airport to the center of Rome?

 Once you land in the Eternal City you have several possibilities to reach the center from its two airports: Ciampino and Fiumicino.
 It is a very touristic capital that is quite well connected.
 Its public transport network includes bus, train and subway, which allows you to move from one place to another quickly.
 The problem is the frequency to go downtown from the airport.
-Another much more expensive option is the cab, which has a fixed rate of about 30 euros plus the night supplement if we arrive at night.### Compare the different options
+Another much more expensive option is the cab, which has a fixed rate of about 30 euros plus the night supplement if we arrive at night.

 5. Is it a safe city?